citp/privacy-policy-historical/t/tm/tmp/tmp.com.md

 We do not link this automatically-collected data to personal information.

-We use Local Storage Objects (LSOs) such as HTML5 or Flash to store content information and preferences.
-Third parties with whom we partner to provide certain features on our website or to display advertising based upon your web browsing activity also use HTML5 to collect and store information.
-Various browsers may offer their own management tools for removing HTML5.
-To manage Flash LSOs please [click here](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html).

 ## Behavioral Targeting / Re-Targeting

 We partner with one or more third parties either to display advertising on our Web site or to manage our advertising on other sites.
 Our third party partners may use technologies such as cookies to gather information about your activities on this site and other sites in order to provide you advertising based upon your browsing activities and interests.
-If you wish not to have this information used for the purpose of serving you interest-based ads, you may opt-out by [clicking here](http://preferences-mgr.truste.com/) (or if located in the European Union click [here](http://www.youronlinechoices.eu/)).
+If you wish not to have this information used for the purpose of serving you interest-based ads, you may opt-out by [clicking here](http://preferences-mgr.truste.com/) (or if located in the European Union click [here](http://www.youronlinechoices.eu/).)
 Please note this does not opt you out of being served ads.
 You will continue to receive generic ads.

 ## Security